 PERHAPS one of the most subtle and interesting problems of life is the numerical relationship of sex and its influence on the body politic.

-It has always been something of a puzzle why the proportion of each kind, apparently with little or no underlying reason, is produced in the right numbers.
+It has always been something of a puzzle why the pro-portion of each kind, apparently with little or no underlying reason, is produced in the right numbers.
 The argument that if such were not the case the particular species would not survive does not reveal to us the methods by which this object has been achieved by nature.
-That some mechanism must exist by means of which, within certain limits, the number of males and females born is regulated, is proved by the facts of history, where we have numerous examples of wars and other social upheavals where males have largely suffered, and yet within an apparently short period of time, as measured by such events, a balance has been again re-established.
-The sex equilibrium may be compared to that of a gyroscope, where the greater the disturbance of position the scope, where the greater the disturbance of position the greater is the force tending to re-establish its natural stand whilst in motion.
+That some mechanism must exist by means of which, within certain limits, the number of males and females within an apparently short period of time, as measured by such events, a balance has been again re-established.
+The sex equilibrium may be compared to that of a gyro-scope, where the greater the disturbance of position the scope, where the greater the disturbance of position the greater is the force tending to re-establish its natural stand whilst in motion.
 Nature in her methods never does anything exactly, but approaches an object by establishing lateral control, which guides her on her way, should any deviation occur.
 Thus she does not proceed along a straight line, but is continually oscillating to either side.
 Her progress may very well be likened to that of an inebriated person in search of his dwelling.
-All that can be said is that he has a tendency homewords. wards.
+All that can be said is that he has a tendency home-wards. wards.

 The facts regulating sex must be something of the same type, and are such that the greater the oscillation in any one direction the greater must be the restraining force invoked to curb or neutralise the movement.
 All such movements have an inertia, and consequently, like a pendulum, pass the middle line and establish a negative phase.
 The history of any race in its sex composition would show us that such oscillations have occurred throughout time, modified, no doubt, in their regular sequence by such factors as wars and famine.
-These oscillations of sex balance have brought with them certain changes and movements in the people themselves; an excess of males would naturally tend to produce war, either civil or foreign, whilst a superfluity of females is easily associated with upheavals in the domestic polity of the community.
-There is no doubt that, could we trace the history of the world or any excitant of the world. the history of the world, or any section of it, we should see that man simply reacts to certain variations which are inevitable sequences in the establishment of this balance.
+These oscillations of sex balance have brought with them certain oscinations of sex balance have brought with them certain changes and movements in the people themselves; an excess of males would naturally tend to produce war, either civil or foreign, whilst a superfluity of females is easily associated with upheavals in the domestic polity of the community.
+There is no doubt that, could we trace the bitter of the model on emperiod of the weight of the second of the se the history of the world, or any section of it, we should see that man simply reacts to certain variations which are inevitable sequences in the establishment of this balance.
 Are there at present any indications of the methods upon which, or factors by which, this state is maintained?
 As is usually found, "truth is simple," and so the workings of nature, when once discovered, are easily understood.
-The sex constitution of our population, upon which such mighty issues depend, appears to obtain its regulating force from a very simple factor, and apparently is correlated with age only.
+The sex constitution of our population, upon which each michter is and the set of the set of the set. which such mighty issues depend, appears to obtain its regulating force from a very simple factor, and apparently is correlated with age only.